My 8 Full Time Living In Our RV Regrets

 The other big regret is that we didn’t make our RV our home soon enough.
 We wish we could have individualized our space sooner and made that space our own.

-We kept everything kinda the way it was and were afraid to do anything to the camper.
-Remember, we bought our first camper as new, so it was pristine, and we didn’t want to make holes, fixes, or any damages in it.
+We kept everything as it was and were afraid to do anything to the camper.
+Remember, we bought our first camper new, so it was pristine, and we didn’t want to make holes, fix it, or damage it.

 7) Not Getting into the RVing Community, Much Earlier

 While we eventually got into the RV community, we kept to ourselves for a long time.
-In fact, we saw an RV as simply a way to get from point A to B, so we had all our stuff together.
+We saw an RV as a way to get from point A to B, so we had everything together.

 But it’s more than that.

 There’s a whole family out there.
-Joining the RV community is a great way to meet new people, share new RVing ideas, and share new RVing locations & experiences.
+Joining the RV community is a great way to meet new people, share new RVing ideas, and learn about new RVing locations and experiences.

-There’re things like RV rallies, for example, where the RV community gathers and shares ideas.
-In my mind, I wish that, in a lot of ways, we had done that sooner.
+There are things like RV rallies, for example, where the RV community gathers and shares ideas.
+I wish that we had done that sooner.

 8) Not Learning to Drive an RV Competently